temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 2 actionable tasks: 2 executed
 ```

 Once you have finished scaffolding your Java project you will need to add the Temporal SDK as a dependency, along with a handful of other libraries for testing and logging.
-Open the Gradle build configuration file at `app/build.gradle` and add the following dependencies:
+Open the Gradle build configuration file at `app/build.gradle` and replace the current contents of the `dependencies` block with the following:

 <!--SNIPSTART hello-world-project-template-java-gradle-dependencies-->
 <!--SNIPEND-->

 Below is a more detailed explanation about the dependencies you will be installing:

+- `implementation group: 'io.temporal', name: 'temporal-sdk', version: '1.18.2'`
-- The Temporal SDK for use in your application. - `implementation group: 'io.temporal', name: 'temporal-sdk', version: '1.18.2'`
+  - The Temporal SDK for use in your application.
+- `implementation group: 'org.slf4j',  name: 'slf4j-nop', version: '2.0.6'`
-- A NOOP logging package to suppress logging warnings. **This is not intended for production use and a proper logger should be implemented.** - `implementation group: 'org.slf4j',  name: 'slf4j-nop', version: '2.0.6'`
+  - A NOOP logging package to suppress logging warnings. **This is not intended for production use and a proper logger should be implemented.**
+- `testImplementation group: 'io.temporal', name: 'temporal-testing', version: '1.18.2'`
-- The necessary packages for testing a Temporal application. - `testImplementation group: 'io.temporal', name: 'temporal-testing', version: '1.18.2'`
+  - The necessary packages for testing a Temporal application.
-- The core Java Unit Testing framework. - `testImplementation group: 'junit', name: 'junit', version: '4.13.2'`
+- `testImplementation group: 'junit', name: 'junit', version: '4.13.2'`
+  - The core Java Unit Testing framework.
+- `testImplementation group: 'org.mockito', name: 'mockito-core', version: '5.1.1'`
-- A mocking framework in Java to be used during testing. - `testImplementation group: 'org.mockito', name: 'mockito-core', version: '5.1.1'`
+  - A mocking framework in Java to be used during testing.

 Once you have added the build dependencies, perform a test build on your application.
 From the root directory of your project execute the following command: